Skip to content

 The LTF bar is rigid and cannot bend or curve, so 3.0mtr clearance is required.

-3. Using Fixing Buttons for a Lean-to Roof
+3. Using Fixing Buttons for a Lean-to-Roof

 Roof fixing buttons are used on intermediate rafters (where capex bars are not used).
 They are robust, moulded PVC buttons with a protruding neck or grommet extension.
 They are fitted by drilling a hole through the multiwall sheet, then inserting the button and screwing it.